A proof of the Conjecture of Lehmer: Introduction

 An apparent difficulty for the computation of the minorant of ${\rm M}(\alpha)$ comes from the absence of complete characterization of the set of Parry numbers $\pb_P$, when $\beta = \house{\alpha}$ is close to one, since we never know whether $\beta$ is a Parry number or not.
 But the Mahler measure M$(\alpha)$ is independent of the Carlson-Polya dichotomy.
 Indeed, the two domains of definitions of $\zeta_{\beta}$, ``$\cb$" and ``$|z| < 1$", together with the corresponding splitting \eqref{decompozzz_main}, may occur fairly ``randomly" when $\beta$ tends to one.
 But $\{|z| < 1\}$ is a domain included in both, M$(\alpha)$ ``reading" only the roots in it and not taking care of the ``status" of the unit circle.
 Whether $f_{\house{\alpha}}(z)$ can be continued analytically or not beyond the unit circle has no effect on the value of the Mahler measure ${\rm M}(\alpha)$.

-The paper is organized as follows: in section $\S$\ref{S2} we recall the properties of the R\'enyi-Parry numeration system of the $\beta$-shift.
-The analytic functions, in particular the Parry Upper function $f_{\beta}(z)$ and the dynamical zeta function $\zeta_{\beta}(z)$, associated to the dynamics of the $\beta$-shift, are introduced in section $\S$\ref{S3}.
-In section $\S$\ref{S5} the peculiar consequences of the lexicographical ordering, induced by the numeration system, on the zeroes of $f_{\beta}(z)$ are developped, in particular the lenticular zeroes and their identification as Galois conjugates of the base of numeration $\beta$.
-Coupling the knowledge of the geometry of the lenticular roots with the method of asymptotic expansions (recalled in section $\S$\ref{S4} for trinomials) gives a continuous lenticular minorant of M$(\beta)$ and a Dobrowolski type minoration.
+The paper is organized as follows: in Section $\S$\ref{S2} we recall the properties of the R\'enyi-Parry numeration system of the $\beta$-shift.
+The analytic functions, in particular the Parry Upper function $f_{\beta}(z)$ and the dynamical zeta function $\zeta_{\beta}(z)$, associated to the dynamics of the $\beta$-shift, are introduced in Section $\S$\ref{S3}.
+In Section $\S$\ref{S5} the peculiar consequences of the lexicographical ordering, induced by the numeration system, on the zeroes of $f_{\beta}(z)$ are developped, in particular the lenticular zeroes and their identification as Galois conjugates of the base of numeration $\beta$.
+Coupling the knowledge of the geometry of the lenticular roots with the method of asymptotic expansions (recalled in Section $\S$\ref{S4} for trinomials) gives a continuous lenticular minorant of M$(\beta)$ and a Dobrowolski type minoration.
 The proofs of Lehmer's Conjecture and Schinzel-Zassenhaus's Conjecture follow, for $\beta > 1$ any reciprocal algebraic integer (case {\bf (i)}).
-These results are extended in section $\S$\ref{S6} (case {\bf (ii)}) for any nonzero reciprocal algebraic integer $\alpha$ which is not a root of unity, $\arg(z) \in (0, \pi/2]$.
-This case is shown to be deduced from the preceding case (given by section $\S$\ref{S5}) by taking $\beta:= \house{\alpha}$ which is real and $> 1$.
-In section $\S$\ref{S7} the Conjecture of Lehmer is proved for Salem numbers, using another regime of asymptotic expansions of the roots of the trinomials $G_n$, more adapted to the cusp in Solomyak's fractal.
+These results are extended in Section $\S$\ref{S6} (case {\bf (ii)}) for any nonzero reciprocal algebraic integer $\alpha$ which is not a root of unity, $\arg(z) \in (0, \pi/2]$.

+This case is shown to be deduced from the preceding case (given by Section $\S$\ref{S5}) by taking $\beta:= \house{\alpha}$ which is real and $> 1$.
+In Section $\S$\ref{S7} the Conjecture of Lehmer is proved for Salem numbers, using another regime of asymptotic expansions of the roots of the trinomials $G_n$, more adapted to the cusp in Solomyak's fractal.
 Concomitantly to the limit problem of Lehmer it is shown that the conjugates of the base of numeration $\house{\alpha}$ equidistribute on the unit circle in the complex plane.
-Using a Theorem of Belotserkovski a Theorem of limit equidistribution of the conjugates is formulated in section $\S$\ref{S8}, when the dynamical degree of $\house{\alpha}$ tends to infinity.
-A few consequences are mentioned in section $\S$\ref{S9}, in particular a Conjecture of Margulis.
+Using a Theorem of Belotserkovski a Theorem of limit equidistribution of the conjugates is formulated in Section $\S$\ref{S8}, when the dynamical degree of $\house{\alpha}$ tends to infinity.
+A few consequences are mentioned in Section $\S$\ref{S9}, in particular a Conjecture of Margulis.